 Medical research into immune diseases often requires a collaborative and multidisciplinary approach between Immunologists, other medical disciplines (e.g. Neuroimmunology) and other health professionals (e.g. Dietitians and Nurses).
 AIFA’s founding organisation, ASCIA, has a strong track record in promoting collaborations.

 World Allergy Week is a global campaign of the World Allergy Organisation (WAO) which aims to raise awareness of the impact of allergy in our communities.
-This years' theme is 'The Agony of Hives – What to do when hives and swelling don't go away'.
+2018's focus area is Atopic Dermatitis/Eczema: An Itch that Rashes.

-AIFA is supporting this initiative through our 'wear a spot of red' campaign when we are asking our supporters to help raise awareness and funds to support research into allergy by wearing a spot of red or holding an event in their home, school or workplace.
+AIFA is supporting this initiative through our 2nd annual 'wear a spot of red' campaign when we ask our supporters to help raise awareness and funds to support research into allergy by wearing a spot of red or holding an event in their home, school or workplace.

 We encourage everyone to organise an activity which will contribute to increased awareness about allergy.
 Why not organise a 'wear a spot of red' mufti day at work or school or host a 'spot of red' morning tea or bake sale?